CoconutJJ/AMACSS/a48_study_guide.md

 ### ```Strings in C```

 Recall that strings in C are not primitive.
-Strings are  an <b> array of characters </b>, which is terminated with a <b> null character </b> ```\0```.
+Strings are an **array of characters**, which is terminated with a **null character** ```\0```.
 You must end your strings with the null character or else you won't be able to perform operations like printf.

 ---